frenetic-lang/frenetic/guide/04-OxMonitor.md

 As you realized in the previous programing task, you cannot write a single OpenFlow pattern that matches both HTTP requests and replies.
 You need to match they separately, using two rules, which gives you two counters.
-Therefore, you need to issue two statistics requests and calculate their sum.
+Therefore, you need to read each counter independently and calculate their sum.

-You can read counters by calling [send_stats_request].
-To monitor traffic continuously, you will need to do so periodically.
+You can read counters by calling [send_stats_request] periodically.
 To do so, you can use the following function:

 ```ocaml